elastic/apm-agent-java/docs/reference/config-profiling.md

 Only platform threads are supported.
 Virtual threads are not supported and will not be profiled.

 ::::{note}
-This feature is not available on Windows and on OpenJ9
+This feature is not available on Windows and on OpenJ9.
+In addition only Java 7 to Java 23 are supported.
 ::::